kiegroup/git-backporting/README.md

   "auth": "*****"
 }
 ```
-Keep in mind that its structue MUST match the [Args](src/service/args/args.types.ts) interface, which is actually a camel-case version of the CLI options.
+Keep in mind that its structure MUST match the [Args](src/service/args/args.types.ts) interface, which is actually a camel-case version of the CLI options.

 ### Supported git services